mcampos1/Terraform-Associate-Notes/Deploying Infrastructure with Terraform.md

 no error was returned because the security group configuration was not included in the resource block in the TF file

+**Terraform Provider Versioning:**
+Provider architecture:
+terraform file ==> Terraform ==> AWS ==> Server

+provider plugins are released separately from Terraform itself

+They have different set of version numbers

+During terraform init, if version arguement is not specified, the most recent provider will be downloaded during initialization.
+for production use, you should constrain the acceptable provider versions via configuration, to ensure that new versions with breaking chagnes will not be autmatiaclly installed